Chitpavan Brahmins: Etymology and origin

-The Konkan region witnessed the immigration of groups, such as the Bene Israel, and Kudaldeshkars.
-Each of these settled in distinct parts of the region and there was little mingling between them.
+Maureen L. P. Patterson writes that the Konkan region witnessed the immigration of groups, such as the Bene Israel, Parsis, Kudaldeshkar Gaud Brahmins, Gaud Saraswat Brahmins, and Chitpavan Brahmins.
+Each of these arrived at different time, they settled in different parts of the region and there was little mingling between them.
 The Chitpavans were apparently the last major community to arrive there and consequently the area in which they settled, around Ratnagiri, was the least fertile and had few good ports for trading.
-The other groups generally took up trade as their primary occupation.

 In ancient times, the Chitpavans were employed as messengers and spies.
-Later, with the rise of the Chitpavan Peshwa in the 18th century they began migrating to Pune and found employment as military men, diplomats and clerks in the administration.
-A 1763–4 document shows that at least 67% of the clerks at the time were Chitpavans.
+Later, with the rise of the Chitpavan Peshwa in the 18th century they began migrating to Pune and found employment as military men, diplomats and clerks in the Peshwa administration.
+A 1763–64 document shows that at least 67% of the clerks at the time were Chitpavans.